All content copyright © 2010-2019 Frank Revelo, United States copyright office registration number TX-7931345

 English is commonly spoken in Europe, but it is always better to speak the local language.
 Method I recommend for learning languages is as follows: (a) work through as many Pimsleur language courses as available in target language, to develop good pronunciation skills plus basic vocabulary and grammar; (b) work through Assimil Sans Peine course, to further build listening/reading skills, vocabulary and grammar; (c) read some self-study grammar books, to fill in gaps left by Pimsleur/Assimil; (d) build passive listening skill and assimilate grammar inductively, by listening to audio recordings in foreign language (podcasts, audiobooks, etc), followed by reading transcript of recording, followed by listening to recording again; (e) build active speaking skill using electronic flashcard system; (f) hire native speaker for one-on-one conversation practice.
 (See Word Brain, Antimoon, Learning Russian Marathon for additional language learning ideas.)

 For case of native English speaker learning Russian, assuming 1 hour study per day, schedule as follows.
 4 months to complete 90 unit Pimsleur course, assuming new audio unit each evening and repetition of unit next morning (audio units about 30 minutes each, thus evening plus morning gives about one hour total per day), with extra month (4 months = 120 days) allowing for occasional missed days and for separate reading units.
-Then 2 months for 100 unit Assimil Sans Peine course, assuming 2 units per day, plus initial cursory reading of grammar books (Assimil textbook, New Penguin Russian Course, Essential Russian Grammar).
-Then 3 months to repeat Pimsleur course starting with unit 11, while rereading grammar books.
-Then 1 month to repeat Assimil course, continuing to reread grammar books.
-This completes first 10 months or about 300 hours of study.
+Then 4 months for 100 unit Assimil Sans Peine course, plus initial cursory reading of grammar books (Assimil textbook, New Penguin Russian Course, Essential Russian Grammar).
+This completes first 8 months or about 240 hours of study.
 For next two years, build passive listening/reading skills: listen to variety of audio recordings/podcasts and read associated transcripts; look up unknown words in dictionary; reread grammar books; repeat Assimil course; optionally begin reading real books in Russian.
 For fourth year, build active speaking skills using electronic flashcard system while continuing to develop passive skills (reading Russian books, listening to more advanced Russian podcasts with transcripts).
 After 4 years or 1460 hours of self-study, arrange for 40 or so hours (hour per day over period of eight weeks) conversation practice with native speakers.
 For English speaker learning Spanish or French, similar but shorter schedule.

 In practice, the most important language skill is listening comprehension.
 Natives are almost always willing to tolerate foreigners simplifying vocabulary and sentence structure and speaking slowly, but they are usually annoyed at having to simplify their own speech, which is why it is perfectly acceptable for speaking skill to be much lower than listening skill.
 Since listening skill almost always implies speaking skill at a lower level (and reading skill at the same or higher level, at least for languages with a phonetic writing system, meaning all major languages other than Chinese and Japanese with Kanji), listening skill is thus what we should focus on.
 Note that listening skill can be easily and objectively tested by listening to several minutes of native language speech then answering questions about what was just said.
 It is easy to give a false impression of language fluency when steering the conversation so that listening comprehension is never directly tested: recite several memorized phrases, ask a question then nod while listening, ask another question not dependent on the response given to the first, nod some more, recite some more memorized phrases unrelated to what the other person was saying, etc. Language "hackers" on the internet often demonstrate their "fluency" in this way.